Jun 9th 2024

 ValidationError

 class. next we need to create a middleware that will handle the errors.
 Error Handler Middleware is a middleware that takes four arguments.
-The first argument is the error object, the second argument is the request object, the third argument is the response object and the fourth argument is the next function. i.e If you don't provide 4 arguments to a middleware, express will treat it as a normal middleware and not an error handler middleware.
+The first argument is the error object, the second argument is the request object, the third argument is the response object and the fourth argument is the next function. i.e If you don't provide 4 arguments to a middleware, Express will treat it as a normal middleware and not an error handler middleware.

 we now create a new file called